CCROWN2246/ai-document-summarizer/README.md

 # AI Document Summarizer

-A fast, flexible, and interview-ready tool that uses GPT-4o to intelligently summarize PDF, DOCX, and TXT documents.
+A fast tool using GPT-4o to intelligently summarize PDF, DOCX, and TXT documents.
 Designed for rapid deployment, clean code structure, and real-world use cases.

 ---